Sending parsed data to IFTTT

 The IFTTT and Zapier actions are able to send parsed text to your account in these services.
 From there, you can connect to a wide range of different online services.
 From accounting software to note taking tools, the possibilities are endless.

-Setting up Email Parser to communicate to IFTTT requires you to create a Webook in your IFTTT account.
-Once created you need to copy the Webhook key and event name to Email Parser.
-This is how it looks like once it is set up:
+Setting up Email Parser to communicate with IFTTT requires you to create a Webhook in your IFTTT account.
+Once created, you need to copy the Webhook key and event name to Email Parser.
+This is how it looks once it is set up:

 Follow these steps to create a Webhook in IFTTT and get its key:

-1. Log in your IFTTT account and click on “create” at the top right:
+- Log in to your IFTTT account and click on “Create” at the top right:

-4. Enter any event name.
-For instance “EmailParser” and click on “Create trigger”.
-Enter the event name in Email Parser, at the top of this window:
+- Enter any event name.
+For instance, “EmailParser” and click on “Create trigger”.
+Then enter the event name in Email Parser, at the top of this window:

-5. The “+ then that” step depends on what you actually want to do with the data sent from Email Parser so no further instructions are given here.
+- The “+ Then That” step depends on what you actually want to do with the data sent from Email Parser, so no further instructions are given here.

-9. The webhook key is shown at the top of the page:
+- The Webhook key is shown at the top of the page: